-LTE5 is the technology cited by telecommunication experts as potentially facilitating both the above developments, as is WiMAX6 technology.
-Allowing sufficient spectrum for the provision of increasingly sophisticated mobile services to support the innovations that go with that are a material consideration in any spectrum allocation going forward given the benefit to the islands of access to such services.
+LTE9 is the technology cited by telecommunication experts as potentially facilitating both the above developments, as is WiMAX 10 technology.
+Allowing sufficient spectrum for the provision of increasingly sophisticated mobile services to support the innovations that go with them is a material consideration in any spectrum allocation in view of the potential benefit to the islands of access to such services.
 The prospect of weakening a key barrier to competition in the fixed market through the utilisation of 2.6 GHz spectrum in providing a competitive network to the fixed wireless services is also a key issue in moving the market forward in the interests of both the Jersey and Guernsey economies.